MCT-master/mct-master.github.io/_posts/2025-05-15-karenij-Frankenfender.md

 ### Sustainability

+Sustainability integrates ecological responsibility with social equity in DMI design, prioritizing sustainable materials and practices that minimize environmental impact while also ensuring authentic communication of the sustainability in  our designs.

 * __Semiotic Sustainability__ - authentic communication of sustainability through materials and design, fostering genuine engagement
 * __Sustainability Cybernetics__ - Embrace of circular process encouraging intentional design choices